NovatecConsulting/camunda-platform-8-cinema-micronaut/README.md

 ## BPMN Cinema
-Camunda Cinema Cloud is a showcase for the Camunda Cloud platform
+Zeebe Cinema is a showcase for the Camunda Cloud platform and the Micronaut Zeebe intergration by Novatec

 ### Engines
-- Zeebe 1.1.0
+- Zeebe 1.2.x

 ### Techniques
-- Zeebe Workers in Springboot
+- Zeebe Workers in Micronaut
 - BPMN
     - Messages
     - Errors